score-spec/docs/content/en/docs/get started/score-helm-hello-world.md

 In the following example, the Score tab shows the minimum configuration needed to run a Workload and the Docker Compose tab shows the output of the `score-helm run` command.

-The `score.yaml` file contains a Workload named `hello-world` and specifies a container image for Docker as `busybox`.
+The `score.yaml` file contains a Workload named `hello-world` and specifies a container image as `busybox`.

 {{< tabs >}}
 {{% tab name="Score" %}}